Sunday, November 26, 2023

 JL

-JMJ Pictures (1971-1974) - Producer Mariano L. Bermejo Jr.
+JMJ Pictures (1971-1974) - Producer Mariano L. Bermejo Jr. Initial release was the Roberto Gonzalez karate film Kontra Hari/“Anti-King” (1971), co-produced with Oriental Movie Pictures.

 Joaquin Film Company

-John-John Films Production
+John-John Films Organization (1966)

-Jose Miranda Cruz Productions - Producer Jose Miranda Cruz
+Jose Miranda Cruz Productions (c.1965-67) - Producer Jose Miranda Cruz

-Jose Nepomuceno Productions - is this another name for Nepomuceno Productions?
+Jose Nepomuceno Productions - SEE Nepomuceno Productions

 JP